 Based on my input, Noom gave me 1450 calories to eat per day.

-Exercise will earn you half your calories back in your daily food allotment.
+Exercise will earn you half your calories that your burned back into your daily calorie allotment.

 Burn 200 calories running?

 Great!
 You get 100 calories extra to eat that day!